Prismatic

 While functional overlap exists, each platform type was designed to address specific integration categories.
 But before we dig into the platforms and categories in more detail, let's step back and look at what these platforms enable.

-What is SaaS Integration?
+What is SaaS integration?

 SaaS integration connects SaaS apps, or SaaS apps and non-SaaS (on-premise) apps, for data transfer.
 Most SaaS integrations use APIs for these connections.
 Many SaaS integrations are created with SaaS integration platforms, but some are still built from scratch by dev teams.